gabrielmwarren/trivia-skill/README.md

 Allows you to play trivia with Mycroft

 ## Examples
-* "let's play the quiz game"
+* "let's play trivia"
 * "play a game of quiz"
-* "play the quiz game"
+* "play the trivia game"
 * "open the quiz game"

 ## Credits